CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 Description

-One of the simplest constraints to solve for is the :py:class:`GateSetPredicate`, since we can just substitute each gate in a :py:class:`~pytket.circuit.Circuit` with an equivalent sequence of gates in the target gateset according to some known gate decompositions.
+One of the simplest constraints to solve for is the :py:class:`~pytket.predicates.GateSetPredicate`, since we can just substitute each gate in a :py:class:`~pytket.circuit.Circuit` with an equivalent sequence of gates in the target gateset according to some known gate decompositions.
 In ``pytket``, such passes are referred to as "rebases".
 The intention here is to perform this translation naively, leaving the optimisation of gate sequences to other passes.
 Rebases can be applied to any :py:class:`~pytket.circuit.Circuit` and will preserve every structural :py:class:`~pytket.predicates.Predicate`, only changing the types of gates used.

 .. jupyter-execute::